 With the rise of the medical cannabis movement, more and more research was being conducted into all the components of the cannabis plant, including CBD.

 While all strains of cannabis contain CBD, it is usually derived from the hemp plant and not the marijuana plant, since hemp is high in CBD and low in THC (less than 0.3%).
 These naturally occurring cannabinoids found in the cannabis plant closely resemble endocannabinoids produced by the human body.
-Research is ongoing to find out whether supplementing with these compounds can help support healthy inflammatory responses by supporting the endocannabinoid system.
+Research is ongoing to find out whether taking these compounds can help support healthy inflammatory responses by supporting the endocannabinoid system.

 In a research paper published by scientists at the University of Mississippi, the authors stated, “CBD would seem to be a promising starting point for further drug development given its anti-oxidant (although relatively modest) and anti-inflammatory actions on immune cells…”

 CBD can be used in any number of ways: CBD Oil or capsules can be taken orally, CBD Vape can be vaped for quick relief, and CBD topicals can be used for targeted, localized relief.